-Under certain conditions, TPC Staff can issue a Historic Preservation Permit without review by the Commission.
-There are also some exemptions to the HP Permit process, which Staff would be happy to discuss with you.
-To begin the process to obtain a permit, contact TPC Staff (918-579-9448, jporter@incog.org).
+Under certain conditions, TPC Staff can issue a Certificate of Appropriateness Historic Preservation Permit without requiring a review by the Commission.
+There are also some exemptions to the COA HP Permit process, which Staff would be happy to discuss with you.
+To start the process of obtaining a Certificate of Appropriateness Historic Preservation Permit, contact TPC Staff at (918) 576-5687 or preservationcommission@cityoftulsa.org.

-Going Through the HP Permit Process
+Going Through the COA HP Permit Process

-The process of applying for and receiving a Historic Preservation Permit is very simple and straightforward with just a little advanced preparation.
-Consult TPC Staff early to ensure a smooth, successful application process.
-They are here to help!
+The process of applying for and receiving a Certificate of Appropriateness Historic Preservation Permit is very simple and straightforward with just a little advanced preparation.
+Consult TPC Staff early to ensure a smooth, successful application process - they are here to help!

-Applicants complete a simple Application Form and provide documentation, such as photographs, brochures, and drawings as necessary.
-There is no fee for a HP Permit application.
+Applicants complete a simple one-page form application and provide supporting photographs, brochures, and drawings as necessary.
+There is no fee for a COA HP Permit application.